joknarf/nerdps1/README.md

 ## persistent prompt across sudo

-Using functions psudo you can login to other users keeping your nerdps1 prompt, and even add your environment file to source after user profile.
+Using functions psudo you can login to other users keeping your nerdps1 prompt, and even add your environment file to source after user profile is loaded.
+* `psudo` is reproducing full login of user according to its shell (/etc/profile .profile ...) and adds the nerdps1 and your optional custom env file
 ```shell
 $ psudo user [myenvfile]
 ```
 * psudo uses `sudo -u user` command
 The login shell will be the user shell (must be one of bash/ksh/zsh)

 ![image](https://user-images.githubusercontent.com/10117818/236661556-becd0184-4cb1-4b14-ab6c-5fc5c2f16f2e.png)

 ## persistent prompt across ssh connection

 Using functions pssh and psshu you can connect to remote servers with your nerdps1 prompt, and even add your local environment file to source after user profile.
+* `pssh/psshu` is reproducing full login of user according to its shell (/etc/profile .profile ...) and adds the nerdps1 and your optional custom env file

 ```shell
 $ pssh user@remote [myenvfile]
 $ psshu user@remote [myenvfile]
 ```
 * pssh will use local nerdps1 to make a copy to remote.
 * psshu will use `$ps1_url` to download nerdps1.
-shell is remote user shell
+Invocated shell is remote user shell (bash/ksh/zsh)

 ![image](https://user-images.githubusercontent.com/10117818/236662496-00aafc19-a253-4a2d-a356-df900b28324c.png)